ehhritan/ehhritan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to the Website of Emtiaz Hritan"
+title: "Welcome to My Website"
 excerpt: "About me"
 author_profile: true
 redirect_from: